Shahrukh Khan's Daughter Suhana Won't Be Making Her Bollywood Debut Soon!

 Not so long ago, SRK was quoted as saying, "To be honest, I think you cannot be a good actor if you do not study acting.
 Which is why I want her to pursue a four-year course.
 One should learn the ropes of the field that they want to be in, and the same applies with acting."

 On the work front, Shahrukh Khan was last seen in Aanand L Rai's Zero.
 Rumours have been rife that the actor has recently met Rajkumar Hirani and he loved the idea of his next project.
-However, none of the parties has confirmed their collaboration yet.
+However, none of the parties have confirmed their collaboration yet.